 A predicate is a word that describes the topic/subject of a sentence.
-The Japanese word for this is 述語（じゅつご）, which literally means ‘statement word’.
+The Japanese equivalent of this is a 述語（じゅつご）, which literally means ‘statement word’.
 As a predicate, い-Adjectives

-can appear by themselves (when the word they are describing does not need to be stated), or they can be used at the end of a sentence.
+can appear by themselves (when the word they are describing does not need to be stated), or they may be used at the end of a sentence.

 The earth is round.